1 Hour / 1 CE

 • Intended Audience

-This training is designed for professionals who assess, manage, or seek to understand risks related to extremist violence, with a focus on ideologically motivated behavior and violence risk assessment.
-It is ideal for those specializing in forensic psychology, criminal justice, counterterrorism, violence risk assessment, or related fields who wish to deepen their knowledge and skills in evaluating and managing extremist threats.
+This training is intended for professionals who assess, manage, or understand risks related to extremist violence, particularly those specializing in forensic psychology, criminal justice, counterterrorism, violence risk assessment, or ideologically motivated behavior.
+It is suitable for individuals seeking to deepen their knowledge and skills in evaluating and managing risks associated with extremist violence.

 • Forensic psychologists